-Until fairly recently secession has been a neglected topic among philosophers.
+Until fairly recently, secession has been a neglected topic among philosophers.
 Two factors may explain why philosophers have now begun to turn their attention to secession.
-First, in the past two decades there has been a great increase not only in the number of attempted secessions, but also in successful secessions, and philosophers may simply be reacting to this new reality, attempting to make normative sense of it.
+First, in the past few decades there has been a great increase not only in the number of attempted secessions, but also in successful secessions, and philosophers may simply be reacting to this new reality, attempting to make normative sense of it.
 The reasons for the frequency of attempts to secede are complex, but there are two recent developments that make the prospect of state-breaking more promising: improvement in national security and liberalization of trade.
 As the fear of forcible annexation diminishes and trade barriers fall, smaller states become feasible, and independent statehood looks more feasible for regions within states.
 Second, in roughly the same time period, the idea that there is a strong case for some form of self-government for groups presently contained within states has gained ground.
 Once one begins to take seriously the case for special group rights for minorities—especially if these include rights of self-government—it is difficult to avoid the question of whether some such groups may be entitled to full independence.

 - 1. Philosophical Issues of Secession